Faithlife/RefTaggerWordpressPlugin/readme.txt

 Easy Install

-1. In your WordPress admin, go to 'Plugins' > 'Add New'.
+1. In your WordPress admin, go to Plugins > Add New.
-1. Search for 'Reftagger.'
+1. Search for Reftagger.
-1. Click 'Install', then 'Install Now', and then 'Activate Plugin'.
+1. Click Install, then Install Now, and then Activate Plugin.

 Manual Install

 1. Download the plugin.
 1. Unzip the plugin to your WordPress plugins directory `(/wp-content/plugins/)`.
-1. Activate 'Reftagger' through the 'Plugins' page in WordPress.
+1. Activate Reftagger through the Plugins page in WordPress.

 == Usage ==

-The plugin will begin working immediately when you activate it on the 'Plugins' page.
-If you wish to customize the preferences you can do so from 'Settings' > 'Reftagger'.
-Any changes will take effect immediately after clicking 'Save Changes'.
+The plugin works immediately when you activate it on the Plugins page.
+Customize preferences from Settings > Faithlife Reftagger.
+Any changes take effect immediately after clicking Save Changes.

 == Frequently Asked Questions ==

-= How do I know if it's working? =
+= How do I know if it’s working? =

 Any Bible references on your site will be displayed as links.

 = The plugin is not working =

-1. Check to make sure you have activated the plugin from the 'Plugins' page.
+1. Check to make sure you have activated the plugin from the Plugins page.
 1. Check to make sure you have JavaScript enabled in your web browser.
-1. If you use a different font for your Bible references, such as italic text, go to the options page at 'Options' > 'Reference Tagger' and make sure the script is allowed to search that kind of text.
+1. If you use a different font for your Bible references, such as italic text, go to the settings page at Settings > Faithlife Reftagger and make sure the script is allowed to search that kind of text.

 = See http://reftagger.com for more FAQs =